Vladimir Odoyevsky: Biography

 The last member of the princely House of Odoyev, he was genealogically the most senior member of the House of Rurik.
 He was born to Prince Fyodor Sergeevich Odoyevsky (1771–1808), a state councillor (statsky sovietnik).
-His father started out as an adjutant of Prince Grigory Potyomkin, then, in 1798 he entered civil service as the director of the Moscow Assignant bank.
-According to one version, his mother, Ekaterina Alekseevna Filippova, was a serf, however, this version has been proven wrong, and it was found out that his mother was a daughter of a praporschik.
-His widow, Avdotya Petrovna, had a house on the Prechistenka street in Moscow, several servants and a small fortune from her husband.
-His mother was a well-educated young lady; she could speak French and play the piano.
-However, the Odoyevsky family regarded this marriage as misalliance.
-And after his father's death in 1808, his mother was married twice.
-Part of his childhood was spent with his grandfather, colonel Prince Sergey Ivanovich Odoyevsky, but when he died, his estate in Kostroma Governorate ended up in the hands of an acquaintance of Vladimir's maternal grandmother, the widow of a general, Agrafena Glazova, who took over the properties.
-In 1812 his mother's house in Moscow was burned down in fire, and he and his mother lived at the estate of Drokovo in Ryazan Governorate, which she took over.
-While her son was away studying at a boarding school, in 1818–1819 she married sub-porutchik Pavel Sechenov, and having given custody of her son to Agrafena Glazova, settled at Drokovo with her new husband.
+His father began his career as an adjutant to Prince Grigory Potyomkin; in 1798 he entered civil service as the director of the Moscow Assignat Bank.
+According to one version, his mother, Ekaterina Alekseevna Filippova, was a serf; however, this version has since been disproven, and it was established that his mother was the daughter of a praporshchik.
+His widow, Avdotya Petrovna, owned a house on Prechistenka Street in Moscow, had several servants, and possessed a modest fortune inherited from her husband.
+His mother was a well‑educated young woman; she could speak French and play the piano.
+However, the Odoyevsky family regarded this marriage as a mésalliance.
+After his father's death in 1808, his mother remarried twice.
+Part of his childhood was spent with his grandfather, Colonel Prince Sergey Ivanovich Odoyevsky, but upon his grandfather's death, his estate in Kostroma Governorate fell into the hands of an acquaintance of Vladimir's maternal grandmother – the widow of a general, Agrafena Glazova – who took over the properties.
+In 1812, his mother's house in Moscow was burned down in a fire, and he and his mother lived on the estate of Drokovo in Ryazan Governorate, which she had taken over.
+While her son was away studying at a boarding school, in 1818–1819 she married Sub‑Poruchik Pavel Sechenov, and having given custody of her son to Agrafena Glazova, she settled at Drokovo with her new husband.
 P. Sechenov turned out to be an abusive husband.
-Vladimir ended up owing much debt to Glazova, and having settled liabilities, he moved to his grandfather's estate being almost completely broke.
+Vladimir eventually incurred considerable debts to Glazova, and after settling his liabilities, he moved to his grandfather's estate, being almost completely penniless.

-Considered by his contemporaries as a typical Muscovite, he was educated at the Nobility School of the Moscow University in 1816-22.
-In the mid-1820s, Odoyevsky presided over the Lyubomudry Society, where he and his fellow students met to discuss the ideas of Friedrich Schelling and other German philosophers.
-At that period, he came to know many future Slavophiles and Westernizers, but refused to identify himself with any of these movements.
+Considered by his contemporaries to be a typical Muscovite, he was educated at the Nobility School of Moscow University from 1816 to 1822.
+In the mid‑1820s, Odoyevsky presided over the Lyubomudry Society, where he and his fellow students met to discuss the ideas of Friedrich Schelling and other German philosophers.
+At that time, he came to know many future Slavophiles and Westernizers, but refused to identify himself with any of these movements.

-Since 1824, Odoyevsky was active as a literary critic and journalist.
-In 1824 he and Wilhelm Küchelbecker founded the short-lived Moscow literary magazine Mnemozina.
+From 1824, Odoyevsky was active as a literary critic and journalist.
+In 1824, he and Wilhelm Küchelbecker founded the short‑lived Moscow literary magazine Mnemozina.
 In 1826, he moved to St Petersburg, where he joined the staff of the Imperial Public Library.

-In the mid-1830s, he co-edited the Sovremennik with Alexander Pushkin.
+In the mid‑1830s, he co‑edited Sovremennik with Alexander Pushkin.
 Years later, he was put in charge of the Rumyantsev Museum.
 Odoyevsky finally returned to Moscow in 1861 but continued to serve as a senator until his death.
-He is buried in the Donskoy monastery necropolis.
+He is buried in the necropolis of the Donskoy Monastery.